Notifycal/static-landing/src/content/home/-index.en.md

   title: Frequently Asked Questions
   description: Solve the most common doubts about our automatic reminder service.
   faqList:
-    - title: How does credit-based billing work?
-      content: Each SMS costs 1 credit and each email 0.1 credits.
-You only pay for what you use.
-If they run out, the service pauses until you recharge.
-You can activate automatic recharge or buy packages with discounts.
+    - title: Can I try the service before paying?
+      content: Yes.
+Sign up with your Google account and send yourself a free demo reminder to your number.
+This way you see exactly what your clients will receive.
-    - title: How long does it take to configure Notifycal?
+    - title: How long does it take to set up Notifycal?
-      content: Less than 5 minutes.
-You connect your Google Calendar, choose which calendars to sync, customize your message templates and that's it.
-Reminders start automatically.
-    - title: Can I use my own texts and schedules?
-      content: Completely customizable.
-Define when to send reminders (24h, 2h before, etc.), create templates by service type, and personalize content with variables like name, date and special notes.
+      content: Just a couple of minutes.
+After logging in with your Google account, you choose at least one calendar you want to use, reminder style, and the SMS sender.
+The SMS sender is an alphanumeric ID (letters and numbers only) of up to 11 characters.
+And that's it, everything ready for you to focus on your business while we remind your clients of their appointments.
     - title: What happens if I cancel an appointment in my calendar?
       content: Reminders are canceled automatically.
 Synchronization is bidirectional and real-time, so any changes in your calendar are immediately reflected in Notifycal.
-    - title: Does it work with other calendars besides Google?
-      content: We currently focus on Google Calendar due to its wide adoption and robust API.
-If you use another calendar, many allow synchronization with Google Calendar as an intermediate solution.
+    - title: How are reminders charged?
+      content: Each reminder sent consumes an amount of credits depending on the destination phone's country.
+If the message takes more than one part, it's multiplied by the number of parts.
+    - title: Will I receive alerts if my balance is low?
+      content: Yes.
+We notify you by email when you drop below 25 credits.
+And again when a send fails due to lack of balance.
+    - title: Can I buy extra credits?
+      content: Yes, as long as you have an active subscription.
+As many as you want, but you cannot automate their purchase.
+Sometimes, we recommend upgrading to a higher tier for extra peace of mind.
+    - title: How are my payments managed?
+      content: With Stripe, one of the most secure gateways.
+We don't store your payment data.
+    - title: Will I receive an invoice?
+      content: Yes, downloadable from your control panel.
+Make sure to provide tax information at the time of purchase, or later, from the Private Area.

 testimonial:
   title: Our clients are already enjoying the benefits